liivaq/News_Feed/README.md

 1. Open files from this repository in a code editor.
 2. Run ``composer install``.
-3. Add a folder called ``cache`` in the main project folder.
-4. From the ``public`` folder run the command ``php -S localhost:8000`` to start a local server.
+3. From the ``public`` folder run the command ``php -S localhost:8000`` to start a local server.
-5. Open the link in a web browser of your choice.
+4. Open the link in a web browser of your choice.
-6. Enjoy!
+5. Enjoy!

 # Preview